Replication Overview

 To generate simpler, more consistent and readable table and column names, Skyvia provides additional name sanitization option.
 It allows removing all non-alphanumeric characters except underscores for any target database, regardless of what this database support and what it doesn’t.

-Replication packages also allow specifying target SQL Server schema.
+Replication also allows specifying target SQL Server schema.
 For other databases, the schema is specified at the connection level.

 Keeping Database Up-to-date